mathiastj/mortgage-refinancer/README.md

 - Automatically calculates "bidragssats" (extra charges) for the new loan, based on estimated price of the house and the new loan amount.
 - Show the price with or without "kundekroner", a discount on the "bidragssats" (extra charges).
 - Easily compare old and new loan in two tables next to each other.
+- Switch from an instalment free loan to one with instalments, or the other way around.

 Here's a screenshot from desktop:
 ![image](https://user-images.githubusercontent.com/2278040/235747060-d47aed9a-f8f2-41c6-a5fc-32c5bea5e060.png)